 - A pantry should serve a client if they reside in the state of Washington.
 Again, ID or documentation cannot be required.
-The client may be referred to another food pantry that services the client's home address.
-Never deny people a normal allocation of food (emergency or overnight-only bags are not necessary to stay in compliance with service area rules) - Food pantries are encouraged to provide service to all clients seeking food this will be a topic of future discussions
+If appropriate, the provider may refer the client to the agency typically servicing the area in which the client resides, or the tribe that has established jurisdiction over the area where the individual lives.
+Never deny people a normal allocation of food (emergency or overnight-only bags are not necessary to stay in compliance with service area rules). - (As a temporary measure, we have allowed counties to determine service area boundaries:) - (Food pantries within a county or multi-county region may agree to define their service) (area boundaries for the purpose of equitably allocating resources.) - Tribes may also establish service area boundaries for their food pantries, counties to determine service areas eligibility but not to enforce client residency requirements. - Food pantries are to provide service to all clients seeking food.